-- Annual presentations are delivered for elected members concerning the council's finances as part of the production of the revenue estimates, the capital programme and the update of the MTFP. - A set of questions and answers supports the financial position at the year-end illustrating key issues for members of the Audit Committee and the relevant stakeholders. - An annual review of performance is publically reported. - The annual efficiency statement is published alongside the revenue estimates as part of the report to Cabinet in February. - The annual governance statement is regularly reviewed by the Section 151 Officer and the Head of Governance (Chief Internal Auditor).
-The action plan is monitored by the Corporate Management Team and reported to Audit Committee. - The value for money indicators are reviewed annually with the results being reported to Cabinet. - Project management information is available for elected members to view using the TEN system. - Executive update reports are prepared and delivered by portfolio holders to Full Council.
+Annual presentations are delivered for elected Members concerning the council's finances as part of the production of the revenue estimates, the capital programme and the update of the MTFP.

+- A set of questions and answers supports the financial position at the year-end illustrating key issues for members of the Audit Committee and the relevant stakeholders. - The annual efficiency statement is published alongside the revenue estimates as part of the report to Cabinet in February. - The Annual Governance Statement is regularly reviewed by the Section 151 Officer and the Head of Governance (Chief Internal Auditor).
+The action plan is monitored by the Corporate Management Team and reported to Audit Committee. - The value for money indicators are reviewed annually with the results being reported to Cabinet. - Project management information is available for elected Members to view using the TEN system. - Executive update reports are prepared and delivered by portfolio holders to Full Council.